-Residents of nursing homes and long term care facilities need proper nutrition to help maintain their health.
-Good nutrition provides energy and it helps the body to heal.
+Residents of nursing homes and long-term care facilities need proper nutrition to help maintain their health.
+Good nutrition provides energy and helps the body to heal.
 It is vital in the treatment of bedsores, sometimes called pressure sores or pressure ulcers.

-According to the National Pressure Ulcer Advisory Panel, between 2 percent and 23 percent of patients in long term care facilities develop pressure ulcers.
-Good nutrition is a key part of a comprehensive care plan for prevention and treatment of pressure ulcers.
-Residents need adequate calories, protein, fluids, vitamins, and minerals to prevent breakdown of skin tissue and to promote healing of open ulcers.
+According to the National Pressure Injury Advisory Panel (NPIAP), between 2 and 23 percent of patients in long-term care facilities develop pressure ulcers.
+Good nutrition is a key part of a comprehensive care plan for the prevention and treatment of pressure ulcers.
+Residents need adequate calories, protein, fluids, vitamins, and minerals to prevent the breakdown of skin tissue and to promote the healing of open ulcers.

 Upon admission, residents of nursing homes should be assessed as to their health needs and risk of developing bedsores.
-Pressure sores most commonly appear on the buttocks, hips, heels, elbow, back, shoulders, ankles, and back of the head.
-A nursing home resident is more susceptible to pressure ulcer if the resident:
+Pressure sores most commonly appear on the buttocks, hips, heels, elbows, back, shoulders, ankles, and back of the head.
+A nursing home resident is more susceptible to pressure ulcers if the resident:

 The team of caregivers at the nursing home should develop an individualized plan of nutrition intervention for the resident.